 Granulated sugar will create black patches and spots on the pot, so it’s best to use this sparingly.
 If you use a lot of sugar the entire pot might be blackened and you lose the oranges and yellows from the other chemicals.

-Miracle-Gro, which contains iron, copper, and salts so will create a range of subtle colors.
+Miracle-Gro, which contains iron, copper, and salts and will create a range of subtle colors.

 Once you have applied your chemicals and granules to each of the pots, allow the ferric chloride to dry thoroughly.